olopez94/Google_data/01_Foundations/Week01/Understanding the data ecosystem/readme.md

 <h1>Data and gut instinct</h1>

 <p>Therefore, it's essential that data analysts focus on the data to ensure they make informed decisions.
 If you ignore data by preferring to make decisions based on your own experience, your decisions may be biased.</p>

+<p>The more you understand the data related to a project, the easier it will be to figure out what is required.
+These efforts will also help you identify errors and gaps in your data so you can communicate your findings more effectively. </p>

+<p>Try asking yourself these questions about a project to help find the perfect balance:</p>